wliu40/mslearn-dp100/instructions/03-azureml-designer.md

 > **Note**: In this exercise, you'll deploy the web service to to an Azure Container Instance (ACI).
 This type of compute is created dynamically, and is useful for development and testing.
 For production, you should create an *inference cluster*, which provide an Azure Kubernetes Service (AKS) cluster that provides better scalability and security.

 1. If the **Predict Diabetes** inference pipeline has not yet finished running, await it's completion.
-Then visualize the **Result dataset** output of the **Execute Python Script** module to see the predicted labels and probabilities for the three patient observations in the input data.
+Then visualize the **Result dataset** output of the **Execute Python Script** component to see the predicted labels and probabilities for the three patient observations in the input data.
 2. At the top right, click **Deploy**, and deploy a new real-time endpoint, using the following settings:
     -  **Name**: designer-predict-diabetes
     -  **Description**: Predict diabetes.